jonahjnewton/TDVault/PyTorch/PyTorchMPSKernel/README.md

 * The only other article I can find with this updated info is [this one by Praburam](https://medium.com/@praburam_93885/custom-pytorch-operations-for-metal-backend-889736c6bc2a), which is based on [this sample code from Apple](https://developer.apple.com/documentation/metal/customizing-a-pytorch-operation?language=objc).

 ## Notes
 * In the new queue code, we add a `dispatch_sync` call to ensure any blocks submitted to the queue are run synchronously.
 This code is visible in all code I can find using this new method, including [Apple's example code](https://developer.apple.com/documentation/metal/customizing-a-pytorch-operation?language=objc).
-I am unsure if this is necessary in *all* PyTorch MPS kernel calls due to Torch's MPS backend's command queue being explicitly synchronous (Apple's example code specifies the variable `serialQueue`, so this may be the case), or if it might be possible to also utilise async kernel calls with PyTorch.
+I am unsure if this is necessary in *all* PyTorch MPS kernel calls due to the PyTorch MPS backend's command queue being explicitly synchronous (Apple's example code specifies the variable `serialQueue`, so this may be the case), or if it might be possible to also utilise async kernel calls with PyTorch.
 From my testing I didn't see any difference between using `dispatch_async` and `dispatch_sync`, but further investigation is needed.
 * [Apple's example code](https://developer.apple.com/documentation/metal/customizing-a-pytorch-operation?language=objc) wraps the Metal device initialisation and handling in an `@autorelease` statement, which is used in Metal to ensure temporary objects are released at the end of the statement, rather than waiting until the end of the block to release.
 This is not directly related to PyTorch, but is still worth reading into to understand how to reduce peak memory usage in your functions.